Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 ```

 > This function is named `readFileCatching` to make it explicit to the caller that all encountered failures
-were _caught_ and encapsulated in `SuccessOrFailure` and it is caller responsibility to process those failures.
+were _caught_ and encapsulated in `SuccessOrFailure` and it is caller responsibility to process these failures.

 Now, consider making some transformation of `readFilesCatching` results that we'd like to express functionally,
 while preserving accumulated failures: